kasperlab/SkinExplorer/README.md

 2_combine for combining the result to make the 24 PDF reports and present in Skin Explorer

-code_libraty for the all the defined functions
+code_library for the all the defined functions

 useful_files for the gene assemblies and HGNC reference